Alamofire/Foundation/BYLAWS.md

 The Treasurer shall render at stated periods as the Board of Directors shall determine a written account of the finances of the organization and such report shall be physically affixed to the minutes of the Board of Directors of such meeting and shall exercise all duties incident to the office of Treasurer.

 Officers shall by virtue of this office be members of the Board of Directors.

+Officer elections for the ensuing year are to be held at the annual meeting of this organization.
+The Board shall submit at the meeting prior to the annual meeting nominations of the names of those persons for the respective officers positions.
+The election shall be held at the annual meeting of the Board of Directors.
+Once elected, the officers shall serve a term of one year, commencing at the next meeting following the annual meeting.
+Officers shall be eligible to succeed themselves in their respective offices for subsequent terms.

 No officer or director shall for reason of the office be entitled to receive any salary or compensation, but nothing herein shall be construed to prevent an officer or director from receiving any compensation from the organization for duties other than as a director or officer.